 Grants to fund research and presentations in the fall and spring are available each year.
 The application is open to undergraduate students majoring or minoring in the college and working with a faculty mentor.
 The funds may cover the cost of conducting research or for travel to present or perform work.

-To apply, complete the application and request a facutly endorsement:
+To apply, complete the application and request a faculty endorsement:

 Many departments have funds to support research.
 Ask your advisor for more information.